-Your doctor may prescribe stronger medication, like opioids, if you’re experiencing moderate to severe pain from cancer.
+Your doctor may prescribe a stronger medication, like opioids if you’re experiencing moderate to severe pain from cancer.
 Examples of these drugs include:

 Opioids can cause constipation and potentially delay recovery after surgery, so they may not always be appropriate for every person with bladder cancer.